leiyunin/SON-Algorithm-Implementation-with-Spark/README.md

 # SON Algorithm Implementation with Spark

 ## Overview
-This assignment focuses on implementing the SON Algorithm using the Spark Framework to identify frequent itemsets within large datasets.
+This assignment contains the implementation of the SON Algorithm using the Spark Framework, aimed at finding frequent itemsets within large datasets.
+The project is structured around two main tasks: analyzing a simulated dataset and a real-world dataset, specifically the Ta Feng dataset, to uncover patterns of frequent itemsets.
+It showcases the application of distributed computing techniques to efficiently process and analyze data at scale in a Spark environment.
+The code strictly adheres to Python's standard libraries, emphasizing the core functionality of Spark RDDs to understand and leverage Spark operations for big data analysis.

 ## Datasets
 There are one simulated dataset and one real-world dataset, starting with task1 on the simulated CSV file provided, then moving to task2 with the Ta Feng dataset to simulate similar data structures.